HIRO-group/action_ws/README.md

 ## TODO

-- multilevel::QRRTStar is not working
-- Read JSON settings to run the planner
+- Configure a json file and have planner settings reach from it.
+Allows you to set things like path simplification dynamically.